CalvinWonTon/itmd361_lab1/README.md

 # itmd361_lab1
-created an introduction for myself
+created an introduction for myself for the first lab